Close Menu

 If you have a spinal condition that keeps you from working, then we can help you win benefits.
 Remember, there are two types of benefits: SSDI benefits and SSI benefits.
 When you file an application, you are filing for both types of Social Security benefits.

 Here are some tips.
-When you file your online application for benefits, the SSA may send you a written summary of your online application.
+When you file your online application for benefits, the SSA will send you a written summary of your online application.
 If you receive the written summary in the mail, then you need to sign it and send it back to the SSA.
 The SSA gives you an envelope to send it back.
 Do it quickly.
+If you delay, then it also delays your case.

 Additionally, once you receive a denial from the SSA, you only have 60 days to file an appeal.
 You should appeal every negative decision the SSA makes.
 However, you must not fail to meet the time limits set by the SSA.
 Our advice is simple.
 Appeal early.
 Appeal often.
 Never give up.